geosolutions-it/MapStore2/docs/developer-guide/plugins-architecture.md

  * **connected** to a Redux store, so that some properties are automatically wired to the standard MapStore2 state
  * **wired** to standard actions for common events

 In addition a plugin:

- * declares one or more **reducers** that need to be added to the Redux store
+ * declares some **reducers** that need to be added to the Redux store, if needed
+ * declares some **epics** that need to be added to the redux-observable middleare, if needed
  * is fully **configurable** to be easily customized to a certain level

 ## Building an application using plugins